nbeaver/why-linux-is-better/why-linux-is-better.rst

 Windows LiveCDs, `though they`_ `do exist`_,
 are hampered by licensing restrictions or technical limitations.
 For example, `until Windows 8`_, desktop versions of Windows could not boot from a USB.
+(And even on Windows 8, you can't mount hard disks when running from USB.)

 The BartPE LiveCD building program will run on any version of Windows, but it is `only able to make`_ a LiveCD for Windows XP or Windows Server 2003.